 Sleep Better By Choosing The Right Foods

 Almonds are rich in various nutrients, particularly phosphorus, magnesium and the sleep hormone melatonin.
-The presence of both magnesium and melatonin in almonds is why many view these nuts as the perfect snacks to relieve insomnia.
+The presence of both magnesium and melatonin in almonds is why many view these nuts as the perfect snack to relieve insomnia.
 Magnesium is known as a natural sedative as it helps to relax both body and mind by reducing levels of the stress hormone cortisol.
-According to one animal study published in the Journal of Natural Medicines, rats that consumed 400mg of almond extract slept longer and more deeply than they did without consuming the extract.
-More extensive, human-centred research is needed but it wouldn’t hurt to enjoy a few almonds before bed.
+According to one animal study published in the Journal of Natural Medicines, rats that consumed 400 mg of almond extract slept longer and more deeply than they did without consuming the extract.
+More extensive, human-centred research is needed, but it wouldn’t hurt to enjoy a few almonds before bed.

 2. Chamomile tea